4ug-aug/mlops-comp-vision/reports/README.md

 For our google cloud deployment in cloud run, google provide monitoring of the application.

-With the monitoring we are able to see how people interact with our model and if the model have any problems/challenges when inffering on new data.
+With the monitoring we are able to see how people interact with our model and if the model have any problems/challenges when inferring on new data.

 ### Question 24